dreamcatcher-tech/network/Inbox/2025-06-12 1639 streaming protocol.md

 Then, in that commit, we can gain access to either the fiber controller, which is in charge of doing the next commit and nows how to find all the workers.

-There is some principle that is about grouping things together, like how a torrent groups all the hashes, and the workmanager groups all the individual processes together.

 ? what happened to massive parallel queries occuring ?